ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-04-temp-hum-press.md

 # Measuring Temperature Humidity and Atmospheric Pressure

-## What is Celcius?
+## What is Celsius?

 Celsius is a way to measure temperature.
 It's named after a scientist named Anders Celsius.
 In Celsius, water freezes at 0 degrees and boils at 100 degrees.
 So, if it's 20 degrees Celsius outside, it's not too cold or too hot—it's just right for a lot of people.
-Scientists use Celsius because it's easy to understand and it's based on how water behaves at different temperatures.
+Scientists use Celsius because it's easy to understand and it's based on how water behaves at different temperatures. ●   In the United States, we use Fahrenheit for temperature.
+Compare and contrast the differences between Celsius and Fahrenheit in the image below.

 ![c-f-examples](assets/c-f-examples.png)